#Introduction

 Currently, the Release and Latest workflows are executing the same task.
 Both are building the Docker image independently.
 One simple solution would be to add more detail to the run conditions for the Latest workflow, excluding it from running when there is a

-image on Docker Hub still gets updated, add specify both tags to be pushed by the Release workflow.jIn this part we avoided duplication by writing a reusable workflow, but you could choose instead to write a custom action.
+v**release tag.
+Then, to make sure that the:latestimage on Docker Hub still gets updated, add specify both tags to be pushed by the Release workflow.jIn this part we avoided duplication by writing a reusable workflow, but you could choose instead to write a custom action.
 The main difference is that reusable workflows consist of jobs, whereas actions are sets of steps.
 This means that they are run very differently.
 A reusable workflow executes entirely separately from other jobs, only able to access the information directly passed to it.
 Also, having multiple jobs means that it could run multiple tasks concurrently.
 Actions on the other hand execute in the context of where they are called.
 They can access the parent workflow’s runner host files, environment variables, etc., and will complete in-sequence with the other steps of the parent job.

 #Deploying to GCP Cloud Run